jansucan/beginner-os-developer-diary/README.md

 would just like to drop me a line, please write me an [e-mail](https://github.com/jansucan), create an issue, or open a pull request [here](https://github.com/jansucan/beginner-os-developer-diary).
-Also let me know, if there is something you have a hard time understanding.
+Also let me know if there is something you have a hard time understanding either in this text or the source codes.
 I will try to explain it better.

 # What I already know